JamesSkemp/words/content/post/itunes-playlists-to-xml-version-12-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.2 released" summary = "Version 1.2 of iTunes Playlists to Xml is ready for download." draft = false comments = false date = "2009-06-13T13:45:00-05:00"
+title = "iTunes Playlists to Xml - version 1.2 released" description = "Version 1.2 of iTunes Playlists to Xml is ready for download." draft = false comments = false date = "2009-06-13T13:45:00-05:00"